An article by Erik the Flutemaker

 JOSE BISMAR.
 10 years old was born without fingers.
 He has eye problems and does not speak.
 His mother is Maximina and father is Jose Garcia who works in the country for $5 a day.
 This is a family of Extreme Poverty.

-Needs Met: 2 beds, latrine, tables and chairs, medicine and clothing and a roof.
+Needed 2 beds, latrine, tables and chairs, medicine and clothing and a roof.
+DONE!

 March 14th: Sent funding for budget and feeding centers and some funding that came in from Deybin Bags and Normas bags.
 Sent Funding for 4 Mercy Beds raised at Erik the flutemaker Inc. And sent the donation to build a water system in a village.
 At 2 am I found we had enough to fund Family #5.
 My body quite asleep my spirit rejoicing.
 I had been up over 24 hours with the out pouring of mercy.